MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 Merge the rows of two tables to form a new table by matching values of the specified columns from each table.

-Kusto Query Language (KQL) offers various types of joins.
+Kusto Query Language (KQL) offers many kinds of joins that each affect the schema and rows in the resultant table in different ways.
+For example, if you use an `inner` join, the table will have the same columns as the left table, plus the columns from the right table.
+For best performance, if one table is always smaller than the other, use it as the left side of the `join` operator.
 The following image provides a visual representation of the operation performed by each join.

 :::image type="content" source="images/joinoperator/join-kinds.png" alt-text="Diagram showing query join kinds.":::